Ladder or Latter – What’s the Difference?

 • Of the film adaptations, the former received rave reviews, while the latter was a critical flop.

-Related: Remember vs Remembered?
-What’s the Difference?
+Related: Venomous vs. Poisonous – What's the Difference?

 Beyond the basic usage of denoting the second of two items, “latter” has also evolved to encompass the meaning of latter-day.
 The term “latter-day” refers to modern times or a recent period, particularly as they are linked to past events or conditions.
 Some examples of ‘latter-day’ in sentences: